I am a physical therapist, rower, rowing coach, mom, and I like to get to the bottom of things!

 My goal is not just to treat the problem, but to find out exactly WHY the problem started to begin with.
 Then, working together with you, we can treat the problem, get you back to your activities AND make sure you have some tools to prevent it from happening again.
 Of course, we love to see you and have some fun while you’re here, BUT we would like to only see you when we have to!

-The first step in achieving this goal is making sure your visit with me is 50 minutes and it is only with me: I do not use any aides or assistants so I can give you my full attention and we will always be working together to solve the problem.
+The first step in achieving this goal is making sure your visits with me is only with me: I do not use any aides or assistants so I can give you my full attention and we will always be working together to solve the problem.
+We spend 90 minutes on the initial evaluation to be thorough and allow for some treatment time and to make sure you have a rehab program to start on.
+Each subsequent visit is 45 minutes and allows us to progress and also spend time figuring things out if they don't go as well as we would like.

 The next step is that you are motivated to succeed, are ready to do the work necessary to rehab your body, are committed to working together to find a solution and you like to have a little fun while you are doing it!